 A Student’s Advice to Undergraduate Online Learning Amid COVID-19

 My institute is run jointly by Zhejiang University and the University of Edinburgh, thus staff from both universities partner to deliver my program in biomedical informatics.
 COVID-19 rushed us to bring education to home and concurrently considered factors such as time gap and access to technology.
-Although my online learning experience was not always smooth sailing — for example, my internet speed was insufficient to support lag-free video conferencing and I occasionally experienced power cuts — I enjoyed the virtual semester.
+Although my online learning experience is not always smooth sailing — for example, my internet speed is hardly fast enough to support lag-free video conferencing and I occasionally have to experience power cuts — I enjoy the virtual semester.

-Of course, I would prefer attending classes in person, but considering the ambiguity and uncertainty during the pandemic, being able to continue education from home was definitely a bonus, way better than none!
-Here is some advice on undergraduate online learning based on my experience.
+Of course, I would prefer attending classes in person, but considering the ambiguity and uncertainty during this pandemic, being able to continue education from home is definitely a bonus, way better than none!
+Here is some advice on undergraduate online learning based on my personal experience.

 Stick to Schedules and Monitor Attendance

 The students in my institute are normally taught through a combination of lectures, tutorials, and practical classes.
-We maintained all these three teaching methods during the online learning process.
+We maintain all these three teaching methods during the online learning process.
 We must also adhere to time schedules and enter video conferencing classrooms on time.
-For example, a 9 AM (Beijing Time) class required me to join by 8 AM (Western Indonesian Time).
-An administrator would monitor attendance and contact any students who went absent and disappeared in the middle of lectures.
+For example, a 9 AM (Beijing Time) class requires me to join by 8 AM (Western Indonesian Time).
+An administrator will monitor attendance and contact any students who skip and disappeared in the middle of lectures.

 To bridge the time and technology gap, every lecture was pre-recorded and uploaded to our institute’s learning management system (e.g. Blackboard Learn).
 Students who encountered technical issues while watching streamed pre-recorded lectures in the virtual classrooms could download and rewatch the videos in the system.